Wilbur-Django/Testing-DNN-Compilers/README.md

 onnxruntime: 1.9.0

-tqdm
+tqdm: any version

-## Installing TVM
+## Prerequisites

+**Install TVM:**

-Follow the instructions in https://tvm.apache.org/docs/install/index.html to install the TVM in conda environment
+Follow the instructions in https://tvm.apache.org/docs/install/index.html to install the TVM in the conda environment.

 TVM version in Git commit: 80de1239e (2021-09-25)

-## Installing Glow
+**Install Glow:**

 Follow the instructions in https://github.com/pytorch/glow to install Glow.
 Built in release mode.